flyteorg/flytekit/docs/source/design/clis.rst

 ``pyflyte run`` is useful when you are getting started with Flyte, testing small scripts, or iterating over local scripts.

-``pyflyte package + flytectl register`` is useful when you wish to work with multiple admins, wherein you can package the script, compile it into protobuf objects, write it to local disk, and upload this zipped package to different FlyteAdmins.
+``pyflyte package + flytectl register`` is useful when you wish to work with multiple FlyteAdmins, wherein you can package the script, compile it into protobuf objects, write it to local disk, and upload this zipped package to different FlyteAdmins.

 .. note ::